Factsheet on attacks on physical integrity of journalists

 The EBU is the world’s foremost alliance of public service media (PSM) with 73 Members in 56 countries and 33 Associates in Asia, Africa, Australasia and the Americas.
 Its Members operate nearly 2,000 television and radio channels together with numerous online platforms.
 Together, they reach audiences of more than one billion people around the world, broadcasting in more than 120 languages.

-Founded in 1921, PEN International is the world’s leading association of writers, working to promote literature and defend freedom of expression around the world.
+Founded in 1921, PEN International is the world’s leading association of writers, working to promote literature and defend freedom of expression.
 The strength of PEN is its membership, consisting of over 25,000 writers, now spanning more than 100 countries.
 PEN International is a non-political organisation which holds Special Consultative Status at the UN and Associate Status at UNESCO.